Tinkerforge/doc/de/source/Kits/HardwareHacking/ForBeginners.rst

 Don't be afraid if you have never soldered something!
-You only need to solder a wires to a solder pad if you want to hack hardware with the Starter Kit: Hardware Hacking.
+You only need to solder a wires to a solder pad if you want to hack hardware with the Starterkit: Hardware Hacking.

 Soldering wires to a pad is all about transferring heat to them.
 Basically you can do it in five steps: